Kansas' record Top 25 run over; Michigan jumps to No. 3 - WHIZ News

 The Crimson Tide and Sooners were followed at No. 13 by the Longhorns, who fell seven spots after their losses to Baylor and Oklahoma State last week.
 The Mountaineers were next, with Iowa falling seven spots to No. 15, followed by Tennessee, Florida State, Virginia Tech, Creighton and Southern California.

-Rounding out the Top 25 were Wisconsin, Loyola of Chicago, Oklahoma State, Purdue and Rutgers.
+Rounding out the Top 25 were Wisconsin, Loyola Chicago, Oklahoma State, Purdue and Rutgers.

 IN AND OUT

-Loyola entered the poll for the first time since the final poll of the 1984-85 season.
+Loyola Chicago entered the rankings for the first time since the final poll of the 1984-85 season.
 That may surprise those who recall the Ramblers’ dramatic run to the Final Four in 2018, but they never cracked the Top 25 that season.

 The Trojans’ win over then-No. 21 UCLA on Saturday night propelled them to their first ranking since December 2017, while Oklahoma State and Rutgers also joined the Top 25.
 The Cowboys are ranked for the first time since February 2015.